 If you train alone, you can leave it to the terrain to determine the intensity by alternately raising and lowering the speed between lampposts or side roads.
 One of the best places to train fartlek is in the forest, where changes in the terrain, the distance between trees or forest trails can specify the length of working periods.
-Fartlek is a method that yields good variation, breaks the more structured interval training and the sometimes too on-sided LSD.
+Fartlek is a method that yields good variation, breaks the more structured interval training and sometimes too on-sided LSD.

 The Effect of LT – Training

 Training both just above and just below LT leads to moving the threshold.
 Besides this, LT training also gives a very good effect on the heart’s stroke volume.
 The restriction is that you cannot cope with more than about 25 to 60 minutes before you are exhausted.
-The Muscle fibers aerobic system affects with great effect.
-The crucial changes in the muscle’s happens by:
+The Muscle fiber’s aerobic system affects with great effect.
+The crucial changes in the muscles happen by:

 - The Type II fibers stimulates to change in aerobic direction

 - The number of capillaries increases i.e. the capillary density increases.
 The Capillaries are the smallest ramifications of the veins, where delivery of oxygen and absorption of waste products from the combustion occurs.
 More capillaries make it easier to deliver oxygen and carry away lactate.

 - The number and size of the mitochondria in the muscle fibers increases.
 The mitochondria are the muscle’s “Power Stations” where carbohydrate (as glycogen) and fat convert into energy.